ecila/HALblog/pages/workshops.md

 *What new ways of listening does algorithmic listening afford?*
 *How might existing machine learning/ listening methods enrich humanistic modes of enquiry?*
-*Are there any methodological issues associated with importing methods from information science into humanities research?*
+*What are the methodological issues associated with importing methods from information science into humanities research?*

 + Machine Listening vs Listening Machines
 + Kaggle Challenge